SixArm/sixarm_emacs_dot_files/README.md

 * indent-tabs-mode-off: indent lines with spaces, not tabs.
 * meta-space-does-hippie-expand: quick way to autocomplete words.
 * search-uses-regexp: kbd search with C-s and C-r uses regular expressions.
+* select-window-with-alt-arrow: faster navigation

 Files:

 * auto-save-off: turn off auto save of file buffers.
 * backup-inhibited: disable automatic backups of file buffers.
 * before-save-hook-to-delete-trailing-whitespace: clean up typical chaff.

+Tools:

+* ido-everywhere: turn on the ido manager.
+* prelude-guru-off: because we want to be able to use arrow keys.

 Modes: